 Milan is one of the major cities in Italy.
-The city is located on the north-western area of the Po Valley and shares its borders with the lakes of Adda, Ticinio, Maggiore and Como.
-Milan is the most important city of Italy financially and is one of the largest metropolitan areas of the country.
-The place ...
+The city is located on the north-western area of the Po Valley and shares its borders with the lakes of Adda, Ticino, Maggiore, and Como.
+This city is the most important city of Italy financially and is one of the largest metropolitan areas in the country.
+The ...

 Florence is the capital city of Tuscany and is known for its history and culture.
 The city has a total population of approximately 367,000 people and is known for its art, architecture, food, and tourist destinations.
 If you are planning to visit Italy during your next vacation, make sure you add Florence ...

 In AD 79 at the foot of Mount Vesuvius close to Naples, the volcano covered the city of Pompeii with gushing lava, The diggings of the archeological site started in the eighteenth century and from that point forward the ruined city of Pompeii went to a standout amongst Italy's most famous attractions for ...